 It's hard to predict the total cost, and it doesn't matter because you're going to build this wardrobe slowly.

-Regardless of your level of hiking, you now have some idea of great hiking clothing to add to your gear locker.
+Regardless of your level of hiking, you now have some idea of great hiking clothing to add to your gear locker or outdoor clothing closet.

 Begin to think of hiking clothing as fundamental, important pieces of hiking gear.